JenniferPylko/openlore/cosmology/dimension-types.md

 ## Standard 4-Manifold (S4M)

 A Standard 4-Manifold is a type of space with 4 dimensions, 3 of space and 1 of time.
 More specifically, Standard 4-Manifold is used to refer to a quantum relativistic (3,1) Lorentz manifold, exhibiting the standard physical laws of real life, or a superset of them.
+Most conduits contain at least 1 Standard 4-Manifold.

+## Core Dimension

+The Core Dimension of a conduit is the one accessible from outside the conduit.
+It is usually the largest and most stable subconduit.
+The Core Dimension is usually a Standard 4-Manifold.

 ## Induced Space